 The inflorescence is a dense short spike held at or above the leaves.

-The flowers are 1-1/4 to 2 inches wide when open and appear to have a long stalk, but that is the corolla tube which has the ovary at the base, where there is also a small, linear floral bract.
+The flowers are 1-1/4 to 2 inches wide when open and appear to have a long stalk, but that is an elongated calyx tube which has the ovary at its base; where the tube meets the plant stem there is a small hairy linear floral bract.
 The 4-part flowers have large ovate yellow petals, broader near the tip, base narrowed.
 These have a notch at the tip.
-There are four green sepals.
+Vein lines, lacking color, are visible on the inside of the petals.
+There are four green sepals behind the petals.
 The flowers are perfect with 8 stamens that have yellow filaments and long yellow anthers that are held almost perpendicular to the filament.
 The pollen turns reddish as the flower matures.
 The ovary has a single style but with a 4-cleft stigma that looks like a "cross" shape.

 Seed: An elliptical seed capsule forms after the flower fades; the capsule tapers toward the base, unlike the Common Evening Primrose O. biennis L. where it enlarges.
 When mature, the capsule opens at the tip allowing the numerous small, light seeds (apprx.
 266,000 to the ounce) to be dispersed by wind shaking the stem.
 Seeds should be sown in a warm location where they should germinate quickly, and if stored, they should be kept in cold dry storage.